 Sandbags were handed out to residents in Stockbridge as on-going flood prevention works struggled to cope with this morning’s incessant downpour.

-While no-one has been evacuated from their homes, council workers estimated that around 100 homes had already been flooded.
+While no-one has been evacuated from their homes, council workers estimated that more than 40 homes have been badly flooded.

-Properties in Bells Place and Kemp Place among the worst affected, and council teams set up respite and information centre in Stockbridge Primary School for local residents.
+Properties in Bells Place and Kemp Place were among the worst affected, and council teams set up a respite and information centre in Stockbridge Primary School for local residents.

 Severe flooding on the approach road to Edinburgh Airport was also causing chaos for travellers, with one taxi driver saying it was almost “impossible” to get through the water because it was so deep.